 The travel industry and COVID-19

 We all love to travel and that urge to explore hasn’t gone away.
-If anything, being locked inside for months means that it’s more prevalent than ever.
-So here are my tips for those that are looking to book a cheap holiday.
+If anything, being locked inside for months means that the urge to book a holiday is more prevalent than ever.
+So here are my tips for those that are looking to book a cheap break away.

 I’m all for a bit of DIY girl when it comes to travel and I have lost count of the number of trips I’ve taken where I’ve booked each element separately.
 The flights, the hotels, the connections.
 But this is something I’d avoid right now, because you don’t get ATOL protection if you do this.